RMannan6/Contract-Buddy/replit.md

 - Stage file paths validated with regex: `^doc_\d+\.(pdf|docx|jpg|png|bin)$`
 - Local file paths validated to be in tmp directory
 - No user-provided filenames used in SQL statements

+### AIML API Integration (October 19, 2025)
+- Integrated AIML API gateway for unified access to 300+ AI models
+- Configured OpenAI SDK to use AIML API base URL (https://api.aimlapi.com/v1)
+- Using GPT-3.5-turbo through AIML API for cost-effective contract analysis
+- Automatic fallback to OPENAI_API_KEY if AIML_API_KEY not available
+- Provides access to models from OpenAI, Anthropic, Google, and other providers